WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 ### 7. Deployment View <a href = "#deployment"/>

-Though the structure on this project is micro-services, every service could run on separate hardware.
-The different services all have an important part in the system.
+Since the structure of this project is Microservices, every service can run on separate hardware.
+Different nodes communicate by different

+Different services all have an important part in the system.

-1. <b>systemConfiguration Service</b> has secured connection to all services in the systems and holds configuration for every service and shared resources - for example password to DB which are of course decrypted
+1. <b>Configuration Service</b> has secured connection to all services in the systems and holds configuration for every service and shared resources - for example password to DB which are of course decrypted
 2. <b>Discovery Service</b> is connected to all bussiness-logic services so they can be found by load balancer and them selves.
 3. <b>Registration and JobApplication Services</b> has several ways of communication - using RestAPI for read and Redis for write to